 National Heritage Area

 The process is underway to designate southern and eastern Kentucky as the Kentucky Wildlands National Heritage Area.
-The Secretary of the Interior is undertaking a study to determine whether the region meets the requirements to become Kentucky’s first National Heritage Area.
+The Secretary of the Interior is undertaking The Kentucky Wildlands National Heritage Area Feasibility Study to determine whether the region meets the requirements to become Kentucky’s first National Heritage Area.
 Congressman Hal Rogers and Senate Majority Leader Mitch McConnell filed companion bills in the House and Senate to begin the federal process in December 2019.

 National Heritage Areas are designated by Congress as places where natural, cultural and historic resources combine to form cohesive, nationally important landscapes.
 Unlike national parks, National Heritage Areas are large lived-in landscapes.
 Consequently, National Heritage Area entities collaborate with communities to determine how to make heritage relevant to local interests and needs.
 Since 1984, 55 National Heritage Area designations have been made across the United States.